Do all therapists provide adequate care for Anxiety and OCD?

 Does insurance cover treatment?

 "Yes and No." For purposes of the IOP, we do not accept health insurance and are not paneled through any insurance.
 We require payment at the time of service.
 This decision was based on the fact that insurance companies do not allow us to work our program in the way that is in the best interests of our clients.
 In general, insurance companies are about saving money and do not typically pay for multiple sessions a day or the different levels of services throughout a therapeutic day.
 We do not bill insurance and are considered "Out of Network Providers".
 As such, we cannot guarantee your insurance will cover all or any portion of therapy.
 We do, however, have many strategies our clients have used to obtain full or partial reimbursement that we are happy to share with you.
 For example, we can provide scripts you can use as you speak with your insurance company, so you have the proper lingo and knowledge that will give you more clout as you speak with them.
 In addition we have had great success in getting SINGLE CASE Agreements.
 Your insurance is required by law to provide appropriate and reasonable care to its clients.
 Since there are so few true specialists with OCD and Anxiety they are required to sometimes seek for professionals out of their network and pay for them as In Network providers.
 We can work you work with you and your insurance.
 Again, we don’t guarantee, they will pay, but we have had fantastic response from almost all insurance companies.
 If you attempt to use insurance, it is important you contact or have us work with them PRIOR to starting therapy so you fully understand your benefits.
 Many insurance companies will not typically pay for therapy that has already happened unless an agreement was made prior to the commencement of therapy.
-As a reminder, how your insurance reimburses you (or does not reimburse you), or any issues you might face with them is ultimately between you and your insurance company.
+"The short answer is that we can work with most insurance plans.
+The best way to find out whether a service would be covered under your benefits would be to call us and go over details.

 What if I don’t live in Utah?
 How does that work?